Section 1. Purpose and findings.

 (ii) what changes to state law and regulations are advisable or necessary due to federal legalization;

-(iii) potential impacts to medical cannabis access and affordability; and
+(iii) potential impacts on medical cannabis access and affordability; and

-(iv) potential impacts to social equity and small business licensees.
+(iv) potential impacts on social equity and small business licensees.

-(6) Make recommendations for whether the personal possession, cultivation, and purchase limits should be modified or eliminated.
+(6) Make recommendations for whether the personal possession, cultivation, and purchase limits should be modified.

-(a) Each application or renewal application for an annual registration to operate a cannabis establishment shall be submitted to the department.
-A renewal application may be submitted up to 90 days prior to the expiration of the cannabis establishment’s registration.
+(a) Each application and renewal application for a license to operate a cannabis establishment shall be submitted to the department.
+Licenses expire after two years.
+A renewal application may be submitted up to 90 days prior to the expiration of the cannabis establishment’s license.

 (b) The department shall begin accepting and processing applications to operate cannabis establishments from social equity applicants one year after the effective date of this act.